-The game teaches the importance of sharing information and that each person has special insight that they need to share in order to solve a greater problem.
+This game focuses on the importance of sharing information and placing value on individual insights in order to solve a greater problem.

 Game #3: Building games

-In the the simpler version, teams compete who will build the highest tower with materials they have.
+In the simpler version, teams compete to see who can build the highest tower with the materials they’ve been given.

-In the more complex version, the team has to “buy” resources and build a bridge.
-Each team gets some money with which they can buy scissors, glue, paper, etc. But the trick is, materials are limited.
-So for example, if there are 4 teams, there are only 3 pairs of scissors and 10 sheets of paper, so there is always a pressure to buy materials before the other teams.
+In the more complex Bridge Building Game, each team has to “buy” resources to build a bridge.
+Each team gets some money to buy supplies like scissors, glue, paper, etc. But there’s a catch--materials are limited.
+For example, if there are 4 teams, there will only be 3 pairs of scissors and 10 sheets of paper.
+Here is always pressure to buy materials before the other teams do.

-The winner is determined by the jury who tests the bridge based on several criteria:
+The winner is determined by a jury who judges the bridge based on several criteria: